Here’s exactly how I set up my Fujifilm X100VI for travel photography.

 If you just want the full list of in-camera menu settings, skip ahead to the detailed setup.

-Update September 2025: I have continued using the Fuji X100Vi on my travels here with the latest trip taking me and the X100VI to Moalboal, Cebu for a few days.
-On this trip I put the X100VI up against the OM Systems OM-3.
-The settings that I have given below are still the ones that I use and still perform for me in a wide variety of travel situations.
 I’ll continue using the X100VI as it’s one of my favourite cameras and will update this article whenever I feel I can add some value.
-In the meantime, the link below to my free e-book and setup files (you can load these on to your camera so you don’t have to set it up yourself) are still available and come with no strings, attached.
-If you’re looking for the best cameras for travel photography then see the article I wrote here.
+In the meantime, I’ll link to my free e-book and setup files (you can load these on to your camera so you don’t have to set it up yourself).
+If you’re looking for the best system cameras for travel photography then see the article I wrote here but in my opinion, the X100VI is still one of the top compact cameras for travel.

 If you prefer, I’ve put all this information — and more — into a free quick setup guide, along with downloadable setup files you can load straight onto your camera.
 Click here to get it.